 Alcohol is an almost universal legally obtained intoxicant inextricably linked with widespread substance abuse and several adverse short- and long-term health effects.
 It is a central nervous system depressant—drinking wine, beer, or liquor can lead to a loss of coordination, poor judgment, slower thought process, and loosening of inhibitions.

 According to the National Institute on Alcohol Abuse and Alcoholism (NIAAA), over 15 million adults in the United States had an alcohol abuse disorder in 2015, yet only 1.3 million of them received formal alcohol addiction treatment.1

-Alcohol is the most commonly abused of any substance.
-The following are some reasons why:
+Alcohol is the most commonly abused substance.

 You can receive drug detox and/or alcohol addiction treatment in a safe and comfortable environment supervised by medical professionals.